 Unless conditions are right for windsurfing.

 Despite the lighthouse, the shipping lanes that are the western approach to Cook Strait are a grave for 27 wrecks.
 The most unusual and would have to be one of the later victims, the SS Port Kembla, which sunk to the bottom here in barely believable circumstances in 1917.
-The part that is hard to believe is the involvement of the German Raider, the Wolf, which remained invisible while littering the Pacific with mines during the latter part of WWII.
+The part that is hard to believe is the involvement of the German Raider, the Wolf, which remained invisible while littering the Pacific with mines during the latter part of WWI.
+It was likely that popular runaway Prisoner of War Felix von Luckner was trying to connect with the Wolf when he did the runner from Motuihe in December 1917.
 Her incredible and destructive journey involved hijacking many a merchant ship at sea, raiding the coal to keep under motor, and continuing on to drop mines.
 She made her way all the way to South Africa, and to India, some of her deeds aided by a floatplane called Littlewolf, stowed upon the deck.

 Eleven miles off Farewell Spit, the SS Port Kembla hit a Wolf-dropped mine while loaded with goods for transport to Sydney.
 She sunk to the bottom, other ships in the area rescuing the survivors.
 Divers managed to reach the wreck at a depth of 90 metres in 2007 and made a video.